awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

    AUTOINSTALL="yes"
    ```

-1. Add, build, and install the `ena` module on your instance using dkms\.
+1. Add, build, and install the `ena` module on your instance using DKMS\.

-   Add the module to dkms
+   Add the module to DKMS\.

    ```
    ubuntu:~$ sudo dkms add -m amzn-drivers -v 1.0.0
    ```

-   Build the module using dkms\.
+   Build the module using the dkms command\.

    ```
    ubuntu:~$ sudo dkms build -m amzn-drivers -v 1.0.0